gama843/esca-detection/README.md

 # esca-detection
-This repository hosted the code we used in Save the Vineyard!
+This repository contains the code we used in Save the Vineyard!
 Hackathon 2018 organised by Eastcode Sessions.